Cristiana Chamorro Barrios: Politics

 Prior to being put under house arrest, Chamorro was a pre-candidate for president of Nicaragua, supporting a unified opposition ticket to challenge incumbent Daniel Ortega, who was running for a fifth term.
 In May, the Ortega regime opened an investigation into Chamorro's work at the Foundation, alleging money laundering, which threatened to disqualify her candidacy as people under investigation are barred from running.
 This followed on Nicaragua's Supreme Electoral Council's revocation of the legal status of opposition party the Democratic Restoration Party (PRD).
 The day Chamorro was called in for questioning, the police also raided the news offices of her brother Carlos's media channel, Confidencial, confiscating equipment and arresting a cameraman.
 Chamorro subsequently announced she would join the primary, alongside seven other candidates, for the Citizens for Freedom (CxL) party, the only remaining opposition party legally qualified to field a candidate in the November 2021 election.
-The Ortega government then announced she was disqualified from running and on 2 June raided her house and detained her 15 minutes before she was scheduled to give a press conference.
+The Ortega government then announced she was disqualified from running and on 2 June raided her house and detained her 15 minutes before she was scheduled to give a press conference, ultimately placing her on house arrest indefinitely and without access to a lawyer.
 The Secretary General for the Organization of American States, Luis Almagro, criticized the arrest, issuing a statement saying: "Actions like this remove all political credibility from the government and the organizers of the electoral process."
-Chamorro has been held under house arrest since she was first detained and has not been allowed to meet with her lawyer.
+Chamorro has been living in exile in the United States since February 9, 2023, when she was unexpectedly removed from her house and boarded onto a plane along with 221 other political prisoners.